 We envision a novel concept of in vivo pathology, which enables a detailed and functional assessment of the tumor subtype on the basis of gene expression, mutation status, epigenetic characteristics, vascularisation, metabolomics, and expression of surface receptors and/or further molecular characteristics.
 These features will be assessed through a combined use of liquid biopsy biomarkers and multi-kit imaging tracers, which together will allow for a functional, real-time, sequential and minimal-invasive diagnostic approach.
-This is expected to identify subtypes of tumors to underpin a personalised selection of therapeutic regimens, but also to permit for the detailed monitoring of early therapy response to allow adaptations of the therapeutic plans.
+With this, we expect to identify subtypes of tumors to underpin a personalised selection of therapeutic regimens, but also to permit for the detailed monitoring of early therapy response to allow adaptations of the therapeutic plans.

-We expect that our vision of in vivo pathology will support meaningfully the implementation of precision medicine and could significantly improve patient outcomes with available therapies.
-This institute, as a locally concentrated research infrastructure, will for the first time combine novel methods ranging from molecular imaging, molecular pathology, and development of dual modality biomarkers up to clinical trials.
+We expect that our vision of in vivo pathology will meaningfully support the implementation of precision medicine and that it could significantly improve patient outcomes with available therapies.
+This institute, as a locally concentrated research infrastructure, will for the first time combine novel methods ranging from molecular imaging, molecular pathology and development of dual modality biomarkers up to clinical trials.
 The lbi:ad aims at developing and translating a more cost effective concept of in vivo pathology into clinical routine with a vision to provide improved outcomes for cancer patients on the basis of precise stratification of patients for available therapy.

 Development of “dual (modality) biomarkers” for non-invasive tumor diagnostics using

 - Molecular imaging with radiolabeled tracers for in-patient diagnostics and

 - Liquid biopsy diagnostics for molecular tumor characterisation